Marco d'Aviano: Media

-In the 2012 Polish and Italian historical drama film The Day of the Siege: September Eleven 1683 about the Battle of Vienna, Marco d'Aviano is portrayed by F. Murray Abraham [IMDb].
+In the 2012 Polish and Italian historical drama film The Day of the Siege: September Eleven 1683 about the Battle of Vienna, Marco d'Aviano is portrayed by F. Murray Abraham.

 Trivia

-A popular myth concerning d'Aviano says that he invented the Cappuccino after the Battle of Vienna.
-No mention of this occurs in any of d'Aviano's biographies or in any contemporary historical sources.
-Indeed, the story does not appear until the late 1980s, which indicates that it was possibly made up as a joke.
+A popular myth says that cappuccino was named after him.
+According to legend, after the Battle of Vienna, "the Viennese reportedly found sacks of coffee abandoned by the enemy and, finding it too strong for their taste, diluted it with cream and honey.
+The drink being of a brown colour like that of the Capuchins' robes, the Viennese named it cappuccino in honour of Marco D'Aviano's order."